alisharify7/Python-Less/README.md

 ___

 > 7.<a href='https://github.com/alisharifyy/Python-Less/tree/main/Python-Line-Counter' > Python (Loc) line Couner </a>
-  >> a file to count all yout line of code in python files(this program ignore whitspace and comments)
+  >> a file to count all your line of code in python files(this program ignore whitspace and comments)

 ___